 Life is unpredictable.
-Unfortunately, medical issues can occur without any prior warning.
+Unfortunately, medical issues can occur without any prior warning causing a medical hardship.
 Let’s say that someone has a medical deductible of 5000 dollars.
 But they face a medical hardship and the hospital charges them 4300 dollars.
 As that the bill does not reach the deductible, they cannot afford to pay.
 The hospital will then try to collect the money by billing them.
 If the person still does not pay, the hospital may turn the bill over to a collection agency.

 From there, the collection agency begins pursuing their medical debt.
 This can be a stressful process for the debtor.
 They will most likely receive countless calls, texts, and emails from these collection agencies.
 What can you do if you find yourself in a situation like the one above?
 In this article, find out what differentiates medical debt from the normal consumer debt, what medical debt in collections means, and finally 3 ways you can try to settle your medical debt by negotiating with collection agencies.

 How Medical Debt is Different from Other Forms of Debt